-Recommendations
+Thermal comfort is an aggregated index from a series of factors such as relative humidity, wind speed and air temperature.
+Survey-based research created an index that ranges from Figure 3.
+Thermal comfort results, best performing highlighted.-1 to 1; anything beyond this range is considered uncomfortable for being too cold or too hot.
+We analyzed the various typologies and their variations to understand which had the greatest amount of area falling within the threshold of human comfort.

 From the results in thermal comfort, the linear typology variation performed the best.
 As previously discussed, the typology is characterized by a linear gradient of building heights from one side of a block to another.
 A major finding from this analysis was the impact of tall buildings' on thermal comfort - an increase in shade and wind speed creates an unpleasant environment.
 This needs to be taken into account when designing the densest areas of Urawa Misono.

 Energy

 Energy Consumption

-ENERGY CONSUMPTION

-Energy consumption, for our purposes, is determined In order to receive LEED-ND credit, a certain through a summation of the four major consuming percentage of energy loads must be provided by components of energy that would have the most effect on the achievement of a Net-Zero community: heating, cooling, lighting, and equipment loads.
-A Japan (wind, geothermal), but determined they were direct comparison of the level of consumption for not currently feasible on our site.
-Subsequently, we each typology variation helped to determine the least consuming block, which then allowed us to develop form based solutions designed to reduce energy demands on site.
+Energy consumption, for our purposes, is determined through a summation of the four major consuming components of energy that would have the most effect on the achievement of a Net-Zero community: heating, cooling, lighting, and equipment loads.
+A direct comparison of the level of consumption for each typology variation helped to determine the least consuming block, which then allowed us to develop form based solutions designed to reduce energy demands on site.
 Our aggregated design approach does require this block analysis eventually to be supplemented by a site energy analysis periodically as the site grows and more energy efficient blocks are added or adapted.
-These two sets of results would provide us with a fuller picture of the effect of and energy consumption. these block when grouped together in a network.
+These two sets of results would provide us with a fuller picture of the effect of these block when grouped together in a network.

 Energy Production

-renewable energy.
-We initially planned on expanding out scope to various types of renewable in place in focused on rooftop solar capture due to the policy precedent that exists in Saitama City, and the presence of rooftop solar in Urawa-Misono.
-Through analyzing the typologies and their variations, we are able to understand which typologies perform best in regards to rooftop solar capture (Figure 13.).
-However, our design recommendations are based on consideration of the trade offs between rooftop solar
+Energy consumption, for our purposes, is determined through a summation of the four major consuming components of energy that would have the most effect on the achievement of a Net-Zero community: heating, cooling, lighting, and equipment loads.
+A direct comparison of the level of consumption for each typology variation helped to determine the least consuming block, which then allowed us to develop form based solutions designed to reduce energy demands on site.
+Our aggregated design approach does require this block analysis eventually to be supplemented by a site energy analysis periodically as the site grows and more energy efficient blocks are added or adapted.
+These two sets of results would provide us with a fuller picture of the effect of these block when grouped together in a network.

 Energy Self-Sufficiency

 Energy self-sufficiency is a measure of the net energy gain on site measured here based on the form of each typology variation.
 Within each typology, self-sufficiency is rated to determine the most and least reliant block formation.
 Inter-typology comparisons may be made to determine the best means of aggregating the typologies throughout the site.
 Our comparative analysis of solar gain to energy consumption indicated an indirect effect of form based typology variations.
 Designers may use this information to determine the best means of aggregating the typologies throughout the site, balancing energy performance on site to achieve a more resilient community.

-Energy

-LEED-ND

-LEED-ND performance is based on our ability to optimize building energy performance on site.
-Our evaluation, in relation to energy performance, is rated based on Solar Orientation, Renewable Energy Production, District Heating and Cooling, Infrastructure Energy Efficiency and Light Pollution Reduction, Our team's energy reduction techniques are established to be performed differently at each of the three tiers of the design.
-In Tier 1 we would rely on household contribution to the district energy plan, encouraging energy reduction through incentives.
-Tier 2 looks at network system energy reduction, and the larger accumulated effects of energy.
-Tier 3 involves the whole system approach, directing large scale infrastructure changes to adapt current site conditions for reduction of energy needs with more permanent changes in mind.

-Figure 14.
-Cal capture and co self-sufficiency r

 Figure 12.
-Solar radiation results (typologies with the best photo voltaic capture are outlined in black)
+Solar radiation results (typologies with the best photovoltaic capture are outlined in black)